-A graduate of BA Production Arts for Screen has had their final project selected for a prestigious film showcase: Emine Oktay, who has been working from her home in South London to prepare her work for the Graduate Showcase, created stop-frame animation OTOKRAT in her living room.
+A graduate of the Technical Arts pathway of BA Production Arts for Screen has had their final project selected for a prestigious film showcase: Emine Oktay, who has been working from her home in South London to prepare her work for the Graduate Showcase, created stop-frame animation OTOKRAT in her living room.

 As well as forming her final submission for her degree, Emine’s film has been shortlisted for Lift-Off Global Network's Animator Showcase, which aims to celebrate and nurture those applying their animating abilities to create bold and innovative films.

 We spoke to her about her practice investigating family dynamics and dual nationalities and how she was inspired to start working in stop-frame animation by a music video she saw as a teenager.